-- 1. John 5:24 explains that those who trust in Jesus for salvation have already received eternal life.
-Verse 25 directs us to the time when Jesus will raise from the dead to life eternal those who have received Him by faith. - 2.
-Answers will vary.
-Responses are likely to focus on Jesus' promises to quench our spiritual hunger and thirst as the bread of life and to accept as His own all who the Father gives to Him.
-Stress that Jesus came from heaven to do the will of the heavenly Father and the will of the heavenly Father is that all would be saved and come to the knowledge of the truth (1 Timothy 2:4). - 3.
-Through His life, death, and resurrection, Jesus has earned our freedom from sin and its eternal consequences. - 4.
-Jesus has given us the gift of His Holy Spirit who has called us by the Gospel.
-Through His Word Jesus continually speaks to us, convicting us of our sin, comforting us with His message of forgiveness and salvation, and empowering and directing us for a new life lived according to His purpose and will. - 5.
-When the power of the Holy Spirit is at work in our lives through the means of grace, we die to our sinful selves, God raises us from our lifeless condition to a new life lived in and empowered by Jesus.
-Such a life bears the fruit of the Christian life as the Holy Spirit sanctifies us. - 6.
+- 1. Jesus has given us the gift of His Holy Spirit, who has called us by the Gospel.
+Through His Word, Jesus continually speaks to us, convicting us of our sin, comforting us with His message of forgiveness and salvation, and empowering and directing us for a new life lived according to His purpose and will. - 2.
+When the power of the Holy Spirit is at work in our lives through the Means of Grace, we die to our sinful selves.
+God raises us from our lifeless condition to a new life lived in and empowered by Jesus.
+Such a life bears the fruit of the Christian life as the Holy Spirit sanctifies us. - 3.
 Jesus knew that He had come from and was returning to God and therefore possessed God's almighty power.
-Yet, He chose to demonstrate that power by taking on the role of a servant, washing and drying the feet of His disciples.
+Yet He chose to demonstrate that power by taking on the role of a servant, washing and drying the feet of His disciples.
 Jesus' actions remind us that as the children of God through faith in Christ Jesus we are free people, the slaves of none.
-Yet, as the Spirit of God works the life of believers we serve all others, caring for them selflessly and unconditionally as God in Christ cares for us.

-- 1. Responses will vary.
+Yet as the Spirit of God works through the life of believers, we serve all others, caring for them selflessly and unconditionally as God in Christ cares for us. - 4.
+Responses will vary.
 Emphasize the significant application of this invitation in our lives.
-Jesus tells us not to worry but rather to trust in God and in Himself, God's Son, our creator, redeemer, and friend. - 2.
+Jesus tells us not to worry but rather to trust in God and in Himself, God's Son, our Creator, Redeemer, and Friend. - 5.
 Responses will vary.
 Participants may give life examples of various aspects of these verses.
 Jesus is the life-giving vine and believers are His branches.
 The Father (gardener) cuts away dead branches and prunes healthy ones so that they might be even more productive.
-Apart from Jesus we can do nothing. - 3.
-The truth that sets us free (John 8:32) is the saving knowledge of Jesus Christ as the Son of God and the redeemer of all. - 4.
-"It is finished" signifies that with His death Jesus paid the penalty for all sins.
-His death means life for all who love and trust in Him. - 5.
-Jesus wounds prove that Jesus is a human.
-Although the incarnate Son of God, Jesus endured human pain, suffering, and death for us and for our salvation.
+Apart from Jesus, we can do nothing. - 6.
+This question is especially appropriate in our current culture, which denies absolute truth.
+Jesus is the unchanging truth that sets us free (John 8:32).
+Faith is the saving knowledge of Jesus Christ as the Son of God and the Redeemer of all. - 7.
+"It is finished" was a Greek accounting term stamped on a contract when the last penny was paid in full.
+Jesus uses this word to make it clear that He has completely paid the penalty for every single sin of each man, woman, and child, of all time.
+His death means life for all who love and trust in Him.